Safe, secure, affordable and dispatchable carbon-neutral energy solutions by 2030, implemented globally by 2050

 ETN is headed by the ETN Board, which determines the strategy and decides the way forward for the organisation.
 The vision of the Board is guided by the biennial High-Level User meeting, which welcomes gas turbine users to discuss issues of strategic importance and future requested developments.

-ETN has rearranged its internal structure to become more project-focused and goal-oriented.
-With this aim in mind ETN introduced a new ‘actor’ in the organogram, namely an ETN Project Board.
-The role of the Project Board is to facilitate and assist in the development and progress of initiatives and project proposals that are submitted by members to the ETN platform.
+The role of the ETN Project Board is to facilitate and assist in the development and progress of initiatives and project proposals that are submitted by members to the ETN platform.

-The ETN Board is supported by the ETN Office which is situated in Brussels, Belgium, and acts as a secretariat for the organisation.
+The ETN Board and Project Board are supported by the ETN Office, which is situated in Brussels, Belgium, and acts as a secretariat for the organisation.
 The role of the ETN Office is to implement the strategy set by the Board, facilitate and coordinate the activities of the members, and disseminate the deliverables and results of their initiatives and projects.
-The ETN Office also monitors EU energy and research policies as well as Research and Technology Development programmes.
+The ETN Office also monitors EU energy and research policies as well as research and technology development programmes.

 The ETN Office Also Supports ETN Technical Committees: